tenzir/tenzir/changelog/next/features/4527--precise-parsers.md

-Most parsers now properly adhere to schema of the read data.
-Previously, parsers would merge heterogeneous input into a single, growing schema, inserting nulls for fields that did not exist in an event.
+The CEF, CSV, GELF, JSON, LEEF, Suricata, XSV, YAML, Zeek JSON parsers now properly adhere to the schema of the read data.
+Previously, parsers would merge heterogeneous input into a single, growing schema, inserting nulls for fields that did not exist in some events.

-Most parsers now support `--schema`, `--selector` and various other flags to parse their data according to some predefined schema.
+These parsers now also support the `--schema`, `--selector` flags to parse their data according to some given schema, as well as various other flags to more precisely control their output schema.